le0kar0ub1/ParadigmShift/doc/design/hld.md

 ## Architecture

-This is a temporary architecture.
+The described architecture is temporary.

 We are using the `AWS Elastic Beanstalk` for the application core.
-This part is only for user access.
+This part is only for user access and interactions.

 ![architecture core](arch-core.png)

 Then for the purposed scheduling we are using an other context, like follow.

 ![architecture scheduling](arch-sched.png)